Piperita/disqus-Modding/README.md

 The second and third functions only target the display without much processing and are therefore instantaneous even at posts with over 2000 replies.

 ##CSS-tweaks
-*Highlights header and footer of individual posts *reduces margins between posts
+* Highlights header and footer of individual posts
+* reduces margins between posts
-*adds a border around posts
+* adds a border around posts

 ##Upcoming features
 * An editor to get HTML Codes easily into the input-areas
 * A WYSIWYG-display from the editor
+* A cleaner source code (the refresh-function makes the individual function-initialisation obsolete)